dankelley/school-sky-light/code/database/README.md

 **Pro.** It may be faster.
 It offers ability to stream data from multiple sensors.

-**Con.** Dealing with a database is tricker than with a flat file, e.g. it can't simply be listed on a screen or in a webpage.
+**Con.** Dealing with a database is tricker than with a flat file, e.g. it cannot simply be listed on a screen or in a webpage.

 **Decision.** Use a database.